Sandwich society: A guide to lunch in the Netherlands

 It’s your first day at work as an international, and you are about to enjoy lunch with your Dutch colleagues.
 You reach the cafeteria, only to be shocked that what is on the menu is, well, just a sandwich.

-Not only is it just a sandwich, but it’s also completely overpriced — and it doesn’t even contain that many ingredients.
-Ahhhh, lunch in the Netherlands!
+Oh, it’s also completely overpriced and doesn’t even contain that many ingredients.
+Enjoy!

-Coming from outside of the Netherlands, Dutch lunch customs might seem a bit odd.
-Why is the Dutch lunch so minimalist?
-What’s up with all the sandwiches?
-Is it simply an acquired taste that takes time to get used to, like the wonderfully bleak Dutch weather?
+As an expat in the Netherlands, Dutch lunch customs might seem strange.
+Why is the munch so minimalist?
+Does it just take some getting used to, like the wonderfully bleak Dutch weather?

-We’ve done the leg work to find out all you need to know about having lunch in the Netherlands.
+We’ve done some meal prepping for all you need to know about having lunch in the Netherlands.

 The Dutch love for sandwiches — be it as broodjes or boterhams — comes from a much older, ancestral love for bread.
-Bread was namely a hot topic in the 17th-century Netherlands, and we still see that today.
+Even in the 17th century, bread was a hot topic (or should we say toasty topic 😉) in the Netherlands.

-Back in the old days, it was the staple food, eaten with cheese or butter during breakfast, combined with meat or hutspot (a dish combining meat and vegetables) for lunch, and enjoyed with porridge in the evening.
+A staple food even back then, bread was enjoyed with cheese or butter during breakfast, then with meat or hutspot (a dish combining meat and vegetables) for lunch, and finally with porridge in the evening. 😋

-Bread was such an integral part of society that different types of bread came to symbolise different social statuses.
+Bread was such an integral part of society that different types could symbolise different social statuses.
 The working class consumed bread made out of coarse wheat or rye, while the rich ate white bread.

 1958-painting-dutch-baker-taking-bread-out-the-oven

-Painting of a Dutch Golden Age baker flexing his bread straight outta the oven.
+Painting of a Dutch Golden Age baker flexing his bread fresh from the oven.
 Image: Rijksmuseum/Wikimedia Commons/Public Domain

-And if bread is the building block of Dutch society, then sandwiches are the art.
-You can check some of their sandwich art on the Instagram page of DailyDutchLunch.
+If bread has been bred as a building block of Dutch society, then sandwiches are the fully-baked masterpiece.
+You can check out some of DailyDutchLunch‘s posts for the fun reality of sandwich art in the Netherlands.

-Or even better, check out our video on the ultimate Dutch sandwich:
+Or feast your eyes on our video about the ultimate Dutch sandwich:

 READ MORE | Dutch Quirk #5: Eat cheese every day for lunch